intel/nauta/docs/installation-and-configuration/Installation_Process/IP.md

 `./installer.sh nauta-upgrade`

 **Note:** It is recommended that you _do not_ use the cluster during an upgrade.

-After successful execution of platform upgrade you need to also upgrade users by running:

-`nctl user upgrade`

-This command can be run only by an administrator.

 This completes the Nauta Upgrade Process.